mgmeti/sql/sql/Pseudo Columns/pseudo_columns.md

  ```

  Q12
-Get first half records of the employee table
+Get second half records of the employee table
 ```sql
  select *
  from (select emp.*, rownum r from emp)